day8/re-frame/README.md

   are automatically rerun, producing new hiccup. reagent adroitly shields you from the details, but `components` are wrapped by a `reaction`.

-Summary: when the stream of data flowing into a `component` changes, the `component` is re-computed, producing a "stream" of output hiccup, which, as we'll see below, is turned into DOM and stitched into the GUI.
-Reagent largely looks after this part of the "flow" for us.

 ### React

+So where do these data streams flow?

-The complete (one way) data flow from `data` to `DOM` is:
+The complete (one way) data flow diagram from `data` to `DOM` is:

 ```
 app-db  -->  components --> Hiccup --> Reagent --> VDOM  -->  React  --> DOM